-Students enrolled in the Master of Public Affairs degree program will concentrate in one of three program areas: public management, government-business relations, and nonprofit/community services management.
+Students enrolled in the Master of Public Affairs degree program will concentrate in one of four program areas: public management, government-business relations, nonprofit/community services management, and management/information systems.

 During the senior year, any student of the School of Arts and Sciences or the School for Extended Learning with a GPA of 2.5 or better may concurrently enroll in the Hauptmann School of Public Affairs.